Memanpur: Area overview

 The Arambagh subdivision, presented in the map alongside, is divided into two physiographic parts – the Dwarakeswar River being the dividing line.
-The western part is upland and rocky – it is extension of the terrain of neighbouring Bankura district.
+The western part is upland and rocky – it is the extension of the terrain of neighbouring Bankura district.
 The eastern part is flat alluvial plain area.
 The railways, the roads and flood-control measures have had an impact on the area.
-The area is overwhelmingly rural with 94.77% of the population living in rural areas and 5.23% of the population living in urban areas.
+The area is overwhelmingly rural with 94.77% of the population living in rural areas and only 5.23% living in urban areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.